margia-rounok/sysen5260-spr2023-oo-chess/ASSIGNMENT.md

 * Set up the GitHub Actions to enable Continuous Integration for your homework group.
 * Use Python's [Abstract Base Class](https://docs.python.org/3/library/abc.html)
 module where appropriate.
-* Implement another story: I want to enter 'resign' to resign and end the game.
+* <strike> Implement another story: I want to enter 'resign' to resign and end the game. </strike>